Yang Yang (badminton)

-Yang Yang (杨阳 (楊陽); born December 8, 1963 in Nanjing, Jiangsu) is a former Chinese badminton player.
+Yang Yang (杨阳 (楊陽); born December 8, 1963, in Nanjing, Jiangsu) is a former Chinese badminton player.

-He is one of the four badminton players in the world to have won two World Badminton Championships men's singles titles consecutively (1987, 1989), the others being Lin Dan, Chen Long, Kento Momota and Viktor Axelsen.
+He is the first men's singles player in the world to have won two World Badminton Championships consecutively (1987 and 1989).
 He also won the men's singles gold medal when badminton was a demonstration sport at the 1988 Summer Olympics.
 He possessed great agility, quick footwork, accurate power, and coolness under pressure, and is widely regarded as one of the finest singles players in the history of the sport.